Playing Behind The Beat

-“You don’t always have to be on top of the beat” is a phrase you sometimes hear an artist instruct his band.
-In some types of music it is necessary while others need playing right on top of the beat.
+“You don’t always have to be on top of the beat” is a phrase you sometimes hear an artist say when instructing his band.
+In some types of music, it is necessary.
+However, in other types of music, you need to play right on top of the beat.

 As a drummer, when I first heard of the concept of playing behind the beat it was confusing.
 It was hard to understand what that was.
 I was conscious of playing as close to the click as possible.
 When I finally caught what that was, the difference was amazing.

-When I played single hits on the cowbell and delayed it, I could feel the whole band locking into a nice musical groove.
+When I played single hits on the cowbell, I delayed it a bit.
+When I did, I could feel the whole band locking into a nicely musical groove.
 I remember the drummer looking over at me with a smile of gratitude and approval.
-The music still drove, but it drove with a space and feel that was different.
+The music still drove, but it drove with space and feel that was different.
 It felt amazing.

 Here’s how Ian Ballard replied to a question on behind, ahead, or on the beat in a Drummers World forum.